-When it opens its doors in 2017, The Museum of the American Revolution will be the cornerstone of the Philadelphia heritage experience: the destination for understanding our nation's roots and the ideals from whence democracy emanates.
+The Museum of the American Revolution is the cornerstone of the Philadelphia heritage experience: the destination for understanding our nation's roots and the ideals from whence democracy emanates.
 And it couldn't find a better home mere steps away from the Liberty Bell itself.

 The Museum has been a client since 2012 when we were charged with strategic public relations, event management and outreach to public officials surrounding the architectural unveiling of the Museum and its $40 million funding announcement.
 Karma has since supported the Museum in announcing approximately $12.5 million in new funding from donors within the region and across the country.